Looking for amazing places to go hiking on Lanai? Find out the 5 best Lanai hikes to do on this gorgeous Hawaiian island. Scroll down to see them all!

 Length: 5.2 mile hike

-The Koele Keomuku Trail is a lightly-trafficked trail located on the northern part of the island, with great views along the way.
-It’s also a great trail for running if you wish to do so.
+The Koele Keomuku Trail is a lightly trafficked trail located on the northern part of the island.
+It offers great views along the way and is also a great trail for running.

-The trail has an eagle’s eye view of the island and the Pacific Ocean off in the distance.
+The trail begins near the old fishing village of Keomuku.
+It offers an eagle-eye view of the island and the Pacific Ocean in the distance.
+You might even see spinner dolphins arrive in the waters nearby.

 5. Puu Pehe (Sweetheart Rock)